envyjtm/envyjtm/README.md

 # about me!!
-hello (: my name is chani and I am entry level C++ programmer who prospers into accumulating experience in the to create big things.
+hello (: my name is chani and I am entry level C++ programmer who prospers into accumulating experience in to creating big projects in the future.

 ## socials!!!